Hearing Impairment

 Loan Bank Services

 The IT Accessibility Office maintains, reviews and procures adaptive technology for a short-term loan bank.
 Items loaned out can be evaluated to determine if they are useful to individuals who are hearing impaired.
-Please see list below of Adaptive technology available for rental:
+Visit Adaptive Technology for more information.

 Support for Accessibility Learning Curriculum